 March 1, 2019Just before her 2nd birthday, Lily was diagnosed with Rett Syndrome, a neurological disorder that involves early regression in communication and motor abilities.
 It is associated with severe motor planning difficulties and apraxia, which impacts speech production and other motor movements.
 Her mother, Malin, remembers Lily slowly losing her words, and how confusing and scary the diagnosis period was.

 Thankfully, Lily’s parents were determined to find help for her.
-Goodwill of Orange County’s Assistive Technology Exchange Center (ATEC) connected with Lily and her family in June 2017 when she was evaluated for an Augmentative and Alternative Communication (AAC) device.
+Goodwill of Orange County’s Assistive Technology Exchange Center (ATEC) connected with Lily and her family when she was evaluated for an Augmentative and Alternative Communication (AAC) device.

 ATEC’s speech-language pathologist was able to find technology that fit Lily’s needs and guided the family through the process of obtaining Lily’s very own I-12, an eye-gaze speech generating device by TobiiDynavox, in which Lily uses her eyes to communicate.

 Now, with the help of ATEC, her school team, and other professionals in the Rett community, Lily loves to use her own “talker” to communicate about her favorite activities like swimming, horseback riding, and school.
 She also loves to use her device to watch her favorite movie, Trolls, watch music videos, read books and play games with her peers.
 At school, she is in a fully-included classroom and her peers are constantly curious about the machine that allows her to communicate.